jriddell/wheres-the-water/README.md

  $dbname = "scadb";

 code:
-lib/GrabSepa  class to download sepa data and return it as array, sepaData() is the main method to use lib/Scratch.php  class to play around and test with lib/RiverSections.php Class to deal with the river sections data
+lib/Scratch.php  class to play around and test with lib/GrabSepaGauges  class to download SEPA gauge data and return it as array, sepaData() is the main method to use lib/RiverSections.php Class to deal with the river sections data, edit the data and export it as Javascript (most of the action happens here) lib/GrabSepaRivers  class to provide and save/load json with current river readings, when it needs to update data it uses below class lib/GrabSepaRiver  class to download current reading data for a river

 admin/river-section.php  admin UI to set, add and delete river sections